francescochiapello/react-pdf-print/README.md

 ```sh
 $ npx create-react-app example
 ```
-then include your div into the Printer component
+then include your divs into the Printer component.
+To print the page you must to call the print() method that expects an array of ids as param.
+In this first beta release you must to specify the div dimension in order to print A4 document.
 ```
 import React, { Component } from 'react';
 import Printer, { print } from 'react-pdf-print'